Spectrum of Schr\"odinger operators on subcovering graphs: Examples

-The $d$-dimensional lattice $\dL^d$ is a $\Z^d$-periodic graph, for $d=3$ see Fig.~\ref{fig2}\emph{a}.
+The $d$-dimensional lattice $\dL^d$ is a $\Z^d$-periodic graph with the periods $\ga_1,\ldots,\ga_d$, for $d=3$ see Fig.~\ref{fig2}\emph{a}.
 The fundamental graph $\dL^d_*$ of $\dL^d$ consists of one vertex $v$ and $d$ loop edges at this vertex $v$ (Fig.~\ref{fig2}\emph{d}).
 The Floquet Laplacian $\D(k)$ for the lattice $\dL^d$ has the form

 Thus,

 where the level sets $K_1^\pm\ss\cB$ consist of the single point:

 The spectrum of the Laplacian $\D$ on the $d$-dimensional lattice $\dL^d$ is given by